lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Here, the reaxff pair_style is used with no control file, and safezone and mincap are there for memory allocation issue.
+    Here, the reaxff pair_style is used with no control file, and the *safezone* and *mincap* keywords have been added for memory allocation issue.
 If not there, the segmentation faults and bondchk failed errors sometimes occur.

     The pair_coeff uses the |reaxCHOFe| file which is assumed to be saved in the same folder as the input.
-    The atoms of type 1 are set as silicon (Si), and type 2 as oxygen (O) in order to be consistent with our .data file and previous mass definition.
+The atoms of type 1 are set as silicon (Si), and type 2 as oxygen (O) in order to be consistent with the data file and mass definition.

-    Finally, qeq/reaxff is used to perform charge equilibration every timestep.
-The values 0 and 10.0 are low and high cutoffs, and 1.0e-6 a tolerance.
+    Finally, the fix *qeq/reaxff* is used to perform charge equilibration every timestep.
+The values 0 and 10.0 are low and high cutoffs, respectively, and 1.0e-6 a tolerance.
 Finally, maxiter sets a limit to the number of attempt to equilibrate the charge.

+.. admonition:: Note
+    :class: info

-If the charge does not properly equilibrate despite the 400 attempts, a warning will appear.
+    If the charge does not
+    properly equilibrate despite the 400 attempts, a warning will appear.
 Such warning are likely to appear if the initial charges are too far from equilibrium values.

+..  container:: justify

-    Then, let us insert some familiar commands controlling the building of the neighbor lists.
+    Then, let us use some (familiar) commands controlling the building of the neighbor lists.
 Let us also print thermodynamic information, the charge of both atom types, and create a dump file for visualization.